Tiberriver256/azure-devops-node-api/docs/tutorials/connect-to-azure-devops.md

         const projects = await workItemTrackingApi.getProjects();
         console.log("\nProjects in your organization:");

+        // Display up to 5 projects
         projects.slice(0, 5).forEach(project => {
             console.log(`- ${project.name}`);
         });

-        if (projects.length > 5) {
+        // If there are more than 5 projects, indicate how many more if (projects.length > 5) {
             console.log(`  ... and ${projects.length - 5} more projects`);
         }
     } catch (error) {
         console.error("Error:", error.message);
+        process.exit(1);
     }
 })();
 ```